 The Do Good Sisterhood

 Delta Gamma Fraternity was founded in 1873 in Oxford, Mississippi at the Lewis School for Girls by three young women: Anna Boyd, Mary Comfort and Eva Webb.
-Founded before the term sorority was used, our fraternity has since grown into one of the largest international women’s organizations with more than 250,000 members, 150 collegiate chapters and 200 alumnae groups.
+Founded before the term sorority was used, our fraternity has since grown into one of the largest international women’s organizations, with more than 280,000 initiated members, 147 collegiate chapters and 170 alumnae groups.

 With Delta Gamma’s founding, Anna, Mary and Eva helped spark a movement to create safe and empowering communities for women on college campuses.
 We still make that space for each other today, through a culture of belonging, a promise to empower and a commitment to put our purpose into practice.